 \subsection{Training-Time Training}

-If there was no self-supervised task, then it is straightforward to simply train $h \circ f$ end-to-end for the main task only.
+At training time, if there was no self-supervision, then it is straightforward to optimize $h \circ f$ end-to-end for the main task only.
 The trained model produced by this process can already be applied on each $x_t$ without TTT.
-We call this baseline \emph{Main Task Only} in Table \ref{tab-main}.
-However, such a model is not suitable for TTT, since $g$ would have to be trained from scratch at test time.
+In Table \ref{tab-main}, we call this baseline \emph{Main Task Only}.
+But such a model is not suitable for TTT, since then the self-supervised head $g$ would have to be trained from scratch at test time.

-At training time, our algorithm jointly optimize all three model components in a single stage, end-to-end, on both the self-supervised task and main task.
+To make $g$ well-initialized for TTT, at training time we jointly optimize all three model components in a single stage, end-to-end, on both the self-supervised task and main task.
 This is called joint training.
-While joint training was also an option for prior work on TTT-MAE~\cite{ttt-mae}, empirical experience at the time indicated that probing (see Section \ref{background}) performed better.
-In this paper, however, we successfully tune joint training to be as effective as probing, and therefore default to joint training because it is simpler than the two-stage process of probing.
+While joint training was also an option for prior work on TTT-MAE~\citep{ttt-mae}, empirical experience at the time indicated that probing performed better (see Section \ref{background}).
+In this paper, however, we have successfully tuned joint training to be as effective as probing, and therefore default to joint training because it is simpler than the two-stage process of probing.

 Following the notations in Section~\ref{background}, the self-supervised task loss is denoted by $\ell_s$, and the main task loss is $\ell_m$.
 During joint training, we optimize those two losses together to produce a self-supervised task head $g_0$, main task head $h_0$, and feature extractor $f_0$: